ecos-wtf/website/_posts/2021-03-10-ecos-isr-vsr.md

 TODO: insert reversed ghidra code of these functions.

-An interesting fact is that, due to the way eCOS firmwares are compiled and assembled, the location of **__default_interrupt_vsr** and **__default_exception_vsr** is the same for all firmwares based on the Broadcom variant of eCOS.
+An interesting fact is that, due to the way eCos firmwares are compiled and assembled, the location of **__default_interrupt_vsr** and **__default_exception_vsr** is the same for all firmwares based on the Broadcom variant of eCos.

 The following piece of code takes advantage of that fact and gather the VSR information from a live system over a serial connection:

 {% highlight python %}
 #!/usr/bin/env python3
 '''
-Dump the virtual service routine table information from a live eCOS BFC device.
+Dump the virtual service routine table information from a live eCos BFC device.
 You must have a serial connection on /dev/ttyUSB0 to either a CM> or RG> shell.

 Author: Quentin Kaiser <quentin@ecos.wtf>